 When I started studying photography, I had no idea that there were technical aspects to using a camera.
 Technical aspects which can be the difference between an OK shot and an amazing photograph.
 I quickly learned about manipulating the shutter speed, the aperture, and the ISO for proper image exposure.
 We call these three settings the exposure triangle.
 Learning these basics has drastically improved my photography.
-So let’s discuss them today.
+So, let’s discuss them today.

 I’ll break each portion of exposure down individually.
 Then I’ll give you some examples of the exposure triangle in action.